 White rice is good for dogs with upset bellies.
 Oatmeal is a fantastic source of fiber for senior dogs having problems eliminating.

-Bottom Line: Adding human foods to your puppy or dog’s diet now and then, will be a nice surprise and treat.
+Occasionally, adding human foods to your puppy or dog’s diet will be a surprise and treat.

-Using fruits and vegetable as treats, will help prevent packing on the pound for those dogs whose owners simply can’t resist giving their pampered poochies treats!
+Using fruits and vegetables as treats will help prevent packing on the pounds for those dogs whose owners can’t resist giving their pampered poochies treats!

 If you have a puppy, start by adding healthy training treats to your dog’s diet.
 It’s usually easier to get them to appreciate that a chunk of apple or a piece of broccoli is a more desirable treat than a bacon-flavored biscuit.